-The Department of Sociology, Anthropology, and Criminal Justice offers two Master of Science degrees, one with a major in criminal justice (MSCJ) having both a thesis and non-thesis option and one with a major in sociology (MS SOC) with a focus on applied sociology.
-The Applied and Clinical Sociology Graduate Program is accredited by the Commission on Applied and Clinical Sociology.
+The Department of Sociology, Anthropology, and Criminal Justice offers two Master of Science degrees, one with a major in criminal justice (MSCJ) having both a thesis and non-thesis option and one with a major in sociology (MS SOC).

 SOCI 6200.
 Sociology of Organizations.
 3 Hours.

 Prerequisites: Admission to the program.
 A sociological ana- lysis of complex organizations.
 Course foci include theories and concepts in such areas as bureaucracy, power, authority, and organizational culture.

 SOCI 7000.
 Sociological Issues in Race, Class, and Gender.
 3 Hours.